-Therefore, it shouldn’t be much of a surprise that experiencing Tanah Lot at sunset is on many tourists’ bucket lists.
-A Tanah Lot sunset isn’t like the other offbeat travel experiences that I cover on my blog, which include secret white-sand beaches in Bali such as Bias Tugel Beach or the best beaches in Gower, Wales’ wildest coastline.
+Therefore, it shouldn’t be much of a surprise that experiencing Tanah Lot at sunset is at the top of many people’s bucket lists.
+It isn’t exactly like some of the offbeat travel experiences that I cover on my blog, which include secret beaches in Bali such as Bias Tugel Beach and Nunggalan Beach.

 However, there are still ways to avoid the crowds during a Tanah Lot Temple sunset, just as long as you know where to find its peaceful vantage points.
-It’s also possible to get completely crowd-free photos when you visit Tanah Lot at sunset, and it’s not as difficult as you might think.
+It’s not quite as difficult as you might think.

 Tanah Lot Temple is a Hindu temple on the west coast of Bali.
 It is one of seven sea temples in Bali, but it’s particularly popular for its scenery.
 ‘Tanah Lot’ roughly translates to ‘Land in the Sea’ in Balinese, which figures, because the temple is famous for the fact that the boulder is completely cut off at high tide.